gihan-aj/ums-client/README.md

 ## 📸 Screenshots

-*(Note: To add your own images, create a `screenshots` folder in the root of your repo, place your images there, and update the paths below.)*

 | Login Page | Dashboard |
 | :---: | :---: |
 | ![Login Page](./screenshots/login.png) | ![Dashboard](./screenshots/dashboard.png) |